segovro/Community-Currency/README.md

 - **iniMemberReputation**; initial Reputation given to any new member

 #Indicators
-each account has an activity indicator showing the average GDP it is moving.
+Each account has an activity indicator showing the average GDP it is moving.
 It is using the basic monetarist formula of M x C average over time.
 In practice gdpActivity = AVERAGE (payment/timeDelta)
+The to-be money lender can access this indicator
+The community may can access this indicator

 #Functions
 ##acceptMember